cpske/programming1/git/intro-git.md

     src/   (your project source code)
     other project files
 ```
-3. The new repository is empty.
+4. The new git repository is empty.
 You must add files, as described below.

 ### Add files to the Repository and Check Status

-You must tell git which files it should save in the repository using the `git add` command.
+You tell git which files it should save in the repository using the `git add` command.
 Suppose your project has a file README.md containing this text:
 <blockquote>
 <pre>
     # My Project